 While quail are relatively easy to breed and raise for eggs or meat, check with your state's department of environmental protection or its equivalent before purchasing birds.
 In most states, quail breeds are considered game birds and require special permits.
 However, if you are permitted, quail are one of the best game birds to raise.

-Quail reach sexual maturity and begin laying eggs at the age of just 6 or 7 weeks.
-Males reach sexual maturity and can mate a week or so earlier.
-You can sex your quail at approximately 3 weeks of age, as differences in male and female plumage emerge.
+The popular coturnix quail reach sexual maturity and begin laying eggs at six weeks old, but the average is nine weeks or 63 days.
+Males reach sexual maturity and can mate at approximately seven weeks (52 days) or earlier.
+You can sex your quail at approximately three weeks of age, as differences in male and female plumage emerge.
 Females grow larger than males, and the plumage under the throat and breast are white.
 The females' feathers are also longer and pointier than those of the male quail.

-While quail hens begin laying early, they've often reached their peak production while domestic chickens are just getting started.
-Quail are most fertile and productive between the ages of 2 and 8 months, when hens usually lay one egg daily.
-At 9 months and beyond, fertility declines, although the average hen may still produce 200 or so eggs annually.
-For best results, keep one male with just two to three females.
+While quail hens begin laying early, they've often reached their peak production when domestic chickens are just getting started.
+Quail are most fertile and productive between the ages of two and eight months, when hens usually lay one egg daily.
+At nine months and beyond, fertility declines, although the average quail hen can still produce 200 or more eggs annually.
+For best results, keep one male with only two to three females.